jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 }
 ```

-We plan to combine our scoring plugin with resource scoring plugins (e.g., `BalancedAllocation`, `LeastRequestedPriority`).
+We plan to combine our scoring plugin with other scoring plugins (e.g., `BalancedAllocation`, `LeastRequestedPriority`, etc).
 We will attribute a higher weight to our plugin to prefer decisions focused on low latency.
 For instance, consider the following scheduler policy config file as an example: